Lean production and automation: How to find the right mix

 - Excess transportation

-- Talent: As a consequence of poor/inadequate training, or when an operator interface is poorly designed, requiring too much training and/or creating too many opportunities for operator error.
+- Talent: As a consequence of inadequate training, or when an operator interface is poorly designed or implemented, operators can waste time or effort.

-- Energy: Many production platforms are not designed to be as energy-efficient as they could be; Rexroth’s 4EE for energy efficiency identifies four levers—energy system design, efficient components, energy on demand and energy recovery—that can be used to eliminate wasteful use of energy in manufacturing.
+- Energy: Many production platforms are not designed to be as energy- efficient as they could be; Rexroth’s 4EE for energy efficiency identifies four levers—optimization of energy system design, efficient components, energy on demand and energy recovery—that can be used to eliminate wasteful use of energy in manufacturing.

 With this information, you can begin making effective, intelligent decisions about how to eliminate the waste you find, including determining the right level of automation to use to help accomplish that goal.